martinfleis/phd-thesis/source/20_appendix_7.md

 | ltkWNB |      0.0028  |      0.0024  | 0       |     0.00085 |     0.0023  |      0.0041  |      0.019   |
 | likWBB |      0.00049 |      0.00048 | 0       |     0.00014 |     0.00037 |      0.0007  |      0.0053  |

 Table: Overview of the contextual morphometric values of interquartile range for the whole case study.
-Key to character IDs is available in table XXX. \label{rangeIQ3_chars}
+Key to character IDs is available in table A7.3. \label{rangeIQ3_chars}

 ![Histograms of interquartile range for characters 1-15 are showing the variety of distributions within the measured contextual data.](source/figures/appendix_conx/conx_distplot_15__rangeIQ3.pdf "Histograms of contextual characters 1-15 (range)"){#fig:conxdistplot1range width=100%}